African American Dance Ensemble

 We thank you all for attending Kwanzaa Fest and hope to see you again.

-The African American Dance Ensemble proudly held its first Kwanzaa Fest in Durham back in 1986.
-Kwanzaa Fest is held every year on January 1st celebrating the principle of Imani or Faith.
-Mostly hosted at the Durham Armory, we have also hosted at Hayti Heritage Center and Walltown Park Recreation Center.
-In 2022, we were thrilled to celebrate our inaugural Kwanzaa event in Raleigh, highlighting the principle of Ujima,
+The African American Dance Ensemble proudly hosted its inaugural Kwanzaa Festival in Durham in 1986.
+Kwanzaa Fest takes place annually on January 1st, honoring the principle of Imani, which means Faith.
+While primarily held at the Durham Armory, we have also celebrated at the Hayti Heritage Center and Walltown Par Recreation Center.
+In 2022, we were excited to mark our first Kwanzaa event in Raleigh, emphasizing the

-which focuses on collective work and responsibility.
-This event took place
+principle of Ujima, which is about collective work and responsibility.
+This

-Baba Chuck Davis emceed Kwanzaa Fest each year until 2016, Pierce
+Baba Chuck Davis served as the emcee for Kwanzaa Fest each year until

-since 2018.
-In 2021, Venita and other AADE members hosted Kwanzaa Fest
+pandemic, Venita and other members of AADE hosted Kwanzaa Fest

-Kwanzaa Fest presents a fantastic chance to celebrate our communities and the goodness of our efforts.
-It serves as a vibrant marketplace and an energetic performing arts concert, featuring dance, music, poetry, and a variety of other performances.
-Artists and performance groups from the area unite with the African American Dance Ensemble for a meaningful celebration filled with love, sharing, and the encouragement of entrepreneurship as we welcome the new year.
+Kwanzaa Fest offers a wonderful opportunity to celebrate our communities and the positive outcomes of our efforts.
+It acts as a lively marketplace and an exciting performing arts concert, showcasing dance, music, poetry, and a range of other performances.
+Local artists and performance groups collaborate with the African American Dance Ensemble for a heartfelt celebration filled with love, sharing, and the promotion of entrepreneurship as we usher in the New Year.